jamt9000/webcv/doc/notes.md

 may be rendered to a texture, window coordinates don't have to be related to an image actually displayed on the screen.
 They are similar to pixel positions, however OpenGL itself does not have a concept of a pixel until rasterisation.
-\cite{Peers2002} gives a detailed mathematical treatment of OpenGL coordinates, drawing from the OpenGL specification.
-In this way, the viewport can be treated as a Cartesian plane whose origin and unit vectors are given by the gl.viewport(x,y,w,h) command.
+@Peers2002 gives a detailed mathematical treatment of OpenGL coordinates, drawing from the OpenGL specification.
+In this way, the viewport can be treated as a Cartesian plane whose origin and unit vectors are given by the `gl.viewport(x,y,w,h)` command.
 This sets the x,y offset of the origin, which is at the bottom-left edge of the image, and determines the area of the scene which should be rasterised, so in a graphics sense can be considered a sort of cropping of the image.
 Two important points to note here are that the Y axis is